-From 1 January 2018, the group assesses on a forward-looking basis, the expected credit losses associated with its debt instruments carried at amortised cost and FVOCI.
+The group assesses on a forward-looking basis, the expected credit losses associated with its debt instruments carried at amortised cost and FVOCI.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.

-For trade receivables, the group applies the simplified approach permitted by AASB 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.
+For trade receivables, the Group applies the simplified approach permitted by AASB 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.

-Note 6 Non-financial assets and financial liabilities 6.1 Property, plant, and equipment Solution is property, plant, and equipment at cost Computer and Communication Equipment at cost Less: Accumulated Depreciation (1,521) (489)
+Note 6 Non-financial assets and financial liabilities

-Total plant and equipment
+6.1 Property, plant, and equipment 2020 \$ 2019 \$ Computer and Communication Equipment at cost 2,125 2,125 Less: Accumulated Depreciation (2,125) (1,521) - 604 Total plant and equipment 604